vishal-singh-rajpoot/GK-Quiz-using-Swing-AWT/README.md

 * Can keep track and show you the summary of your answers.
 * Uses swing frames for displaying datas and lists for storing questions & answers.

-### 2018 Edit: This application is outdated, has really ugly GUI and a really slow algorithm.
-You've been warned.

 ## Sample Screenshots